The Great British Countryside

 I love not Man the less, but Nature more."

-Unlike many national parks around the world, access and enjoyment of the Great British Countryside will cost you diddly squat (ridiculous car parking fees aside).
-This isn't to be taken for granted however as it hasn't always been the case.
+Unlike many national parks around the world, experiencing the Great British Countryside will cost you diddly squat (ridiculous car parking fees aside).
+However, such freedom is not to be taken for granted as it hasn't always been the case.

 The subsequent court case led to one of the paths, Spooney Green Lane being reopened.
-Consequently prompting other landowners to permit access to footpaths on their property.
+In response, other landowners opened up access to footpaths on their property also.

 As a result, Henry received a rapturous welcome in Keswick and by way of tribute, the main gate to Fitz Park in the town bears his name in honour of his dedication to the community.